crespire/ruby_chess/README.md

 end
 ```

 The interesting case is the Pawn.
 Because we're generating psuedo-legal moves, the pawn should always generate 3 moves with 4 squares (2 forward, and 1 each forward diagonal).
-As far as the pawn is concerned, these are all moves it can make.
-It does not care whether they are *legal* moves.
-This question should be handled by the Movement manager class, not here in Pawn.
+As far as the pawn is concerned, these are all moves it can make. `#valid_moves` should filter out captures if the cells are empty, so it wouldn't be a valid move.

 ```ruby
 # Inside Pawn